Tarsha Whitmore Flaunts Cleavage & Toned Legs In Strapless Mini Dress

 “You are a stunner girl Woooow,” a fourth fan added.

-The update consisted of two snapshots that saw Tarsha sitting in a chair that was pulled away from a table.
-She appeared to be in a restaurant when the photos were taken.
+The update consisted of two snapshots that saw Tarsha sitting in a chair that was pulled away from a table, likely at a restaurant.
 She faced the camera, and the images captured her entire body while she struck a couple of flirty poses.

-In the first frame, Trasha held a few strands of her hair between her fingers while she gazed at the lens with a serious expression on her face.
-Her other hand was on her knee holding her purse.
+In the first frame, Tarsha held a few strands of her hair between her fingers while she gazed at the lens with a serious expression on her face.
+Her other hand was on her knee, holding her purse.
 She arched her back slightly, showcasing her ample chest and hourglass figure.
 Her legs were crossed, giving her fans a nice look at her toned legs.

 Tarsha looked away from the camera in the second photo.
 Sitting in a similar position, she held one hand near her shoulder while flaunting her curves.

-Last month, Tarsha gave her online audience something to get excited about when she shared a photo that saw her wearing a bathing suit with a plunging neckline that showcased her impressive cleavage. the number also had high-cut legs that showed off her curvy hips.
+Last month, Tarsha gave her online audience something to get excited about when she shared a photo of her wearing a bathing suit with a plunging neckline that showcased her impressive cleavage.
+The number also had high-cut legs that showed off her curvy hips.